garrandall/popular-music-data/tracks/daddy-could-swear-i-declare-gladys-knight-and-the-pips.md

 You should have been there

-Daddy couldn't read (Ooh my, mercy)
+Daddy couldn't read (Oh my, mercy)
-Daddy couldn't write (Ooh my, mercy)
+Daddy couldn't write (Oh my, mercy)
 One thing daddy sure could do right